-The EU-co funded project "TRAPEZ – transparent pension future – securing women’s economic independence in old age" aims at a thorough analysis of the Austrian Gender Gap in Pensions (GGP), and at highlighting possible options for actions to reduce the GGP and to improve the independent security of women in old age.
-The project is carried out in cooperation with the Austrian Federal Ministry for Labour, Social Affairs, Health and Consumer Protection, the Austrian Institute for Economic Research WIFO and with the Working Life Research Centre FORBA.
+The EU-co funded project "TRAPEZ – transparent pension future – securing women’s economic independence in old age" (2019-2020) aimed at a thorough analysis of the Austrian Gender Gap in Pensions (GGP), and at highlighting possible options for actions to reduce the GGP and to improve the independent security of women in old age.
+The project was carried out in cooperation with the Austrian Federal Ministry for Labour, Social Affairs, Health and Consumer Protection, the Austrian Institute for Economic Research WIFO and with the Working Life Research Centre FORBA.

 Documents and Links